RadzPrower/Zelda-3-Launcher/README.md

 NOTE: There have been no updates since this functionality was programmed, so there is a chance it will not work.
 If you notice that it is not working, please let me know.

 # To-Do
 1. Controller and keyboard mapping via Settings menu.
+(98% complete)
 2. Creating a shortcut on the desktop for the launcher and/or `zelda3.exe` directly.
-3. Allowing the launcher to self-update if a new version is released.